 We typically admit up to 6 students per year in the M.S. and Ph.D. medical physics concentrations and up to 2 students per year in the M.S. health physics concentration.
 All M.S. students start in the Fall semesters.
 PhD students typically start in the Fall semesters; opportunities for Spring semester admissions are limited.

 The application deadline is January 15 each year for the upcoming Fall semester, although we continue reviewing applications received after this date until available slots are filled.
 Applications are reviewed and ranked in February, so that ~12 applicants can be invited to interview in late February/early March.
 Admissions offers are made in prioritized order following the interviews; by mid-March, we will typically begin notifying applicants to whom no offer is expected.

 Most admissions offers include financial support in the form of a graduate assistantship or fellowship.
 Students are typically supported by teaching assistantships in the first phase of their education.
 We strive to support graduate students on assistantships and fellowships whenever possible.

 The LSU Graduate School requires a minimum GPA of 3.0.
-The minimum GRE combined score that we consider is ~1100 (~300 for the new scoring system).
-Typically, applicants who are invited for interviews have a GRE quantitative reasoning score of at least 700 (155 on new system) and overall score of at least 1250 (~310 on new system).
-Over the past several years, entering medical physics students had an average GRE score above 1300 and average GPA of 3.5.
+Typically, applicants who are invited for interviews have a GRE quantitative reasoning score of at least 155 and a combined (V+Q) score of at least 310.
+Over the past several years, entering medical physics students had an average GRE quantitative score above 160, an average combined score above 320, and an average GPA of 3.5.
 No subject test is required for the M.S.
-Program; the Physics subject test is desirable for Ph.D. students.
+Program; the Physics subject test is encouraged for Ph.D. students.